Testimonials

 Personally I had no idea in what would be involved and previously having merely done ascent and descent I was enthralled with every minute of the two days, I am now bruised and shattered but buzzing with everything!

-Just a note to thank you once again for the superb practise sessions that you put Sheree and myself through over the weekend.
+Hi Adam, just a note to thank you once again for the superb practise sessions that you put Sheree and myself through over the weekend.
 We gained immensely from the sessions and now feel much more capable of undertaking the rigging course with you.

 I particularly wanted to thank you for the way in which you dealt with our tiredness and our trust in your professionalism went even higher than before when you took the stance to turn back from the wet pitch in Yordas and also the stink pot in marble steps.